 These days, 93% of property searches begin online.
-But ‘online’ means the property portals – Rightmove, Zoopla and Primelocation.
-Not Facebook, Twitter and the other social media platforms.
+But ‘online’ means the property portals – Rightmove, Zoopla, On the Market and Primelocation.
+Not Facebook, Instagram, Twitter, and the other social media platforms.
 At least, not yet….

 You see, the issue isn’t the capability of social media to advertise a property – every platform could carry a very credible property marketing campaign, in fact.
 No, the barrier to using social media to sell your property, is that buyers aren’t looking there… yet.

 UK buyers simply go to one or more of the four main property ‘databases’ (aka portals) to find their next home.
 If they went to Facebook, for example, where would they start in their property search?
 No – the way to sell your property using the might of social media, is to use it for one very important task – to drive buyers to your Rightmove (or other portal) advert.